 Whether you decide to go with the tried-and-true or want to support the disruptor, both brands are well-liked and deliver quality products.
 You can get amazing at-home workouts with these treadmills.
 The live classes on either subscription are sure to help keep you motivated through a run.

 The NordicTrack is best for those who enjoy the outdoor workout experience as you can use their global feature to take you to an outdoor trail around the globe.
 While Peloton has some scenic runs, without decline you aren’t getting the same experience.

-On the other hand, the Peloton is great for those who want access to intense workout classes 24/7 and 365 days a year.
+On the other hand, the Peloton is great for those who want access to live group workouts, intense workout classes 24/7 and 365 days a year.
 The classes have a great reputation for a reason, which many wouldn’t want to give up.

 Let me know which treadmills appeals to you the most!

 - At Home Treadmill Buying Guide (understanding belts, motors and more)

 - Is my Watch Right on the Treadmill?

 - Best Treadmill Running Shoes

 Other ways to connect with Amanda

 Instagram Daily Fun: RunToTheFinish